hIPPYlib-MUQ: A Bayesian Inference Software Framework for Integration of Data with Complex Predictive Models under Uncertainty: Numerical Illustration

 We first consider the coefficient field inversion in a Poisson partial differential equation given pointwise noisy state measurements.
-We begin by describing the forward model setup and quantity of interest (the log flux through the bottom surface), followed by the definition of the prior and the likelihood distributions.
-We next present the Laplace approximation of the posterior and apply several MCMC methods to characterize the posterior distribution, as well as the predictive posterior distribution of the scalar quantity of interest.
-The scalability of the proposed methods with respect of the parameter dimension is then assessed in a mesh refinement study.
-Finally, a comparison between curvature-informed and classical MCMC methods is shown for a different noise level and number of observation points.
+We begin by describing the forward model setup and quantity of interest, followed by the definition of the prior and the likelihood distributions.
+Next, we present the Laplace approximation of the posterior and apply several MCMC methods to characterize the posterior distribution, as well as the predictive posterior distribution of a scalar quantity of interest.
+Finally, the scalability of the proposed methods with respect to the parameter dimension is then assessed in a mesh refinement study.